hendrikvanantwerpen/github-relations-viz/README.md

 deep.
 Also the difference between multoid and monoid values in maps is still there.

+Note that using the CanBuildFrom approach, the Multoids only work for immutable collections. (is this true??)

-Performance was bad when we used to builder, because our function is called for every element, bu then rebuild the collection using the builder.
+Performance was bad when we used to builder, because our function is called for every element, but then rebuild the collection using the builder.
 Vast improvement when we used the builder only for the empty collection and then appended elements using the normal + operators.
-These messed up the types a bit, giving only a base type, so we cast to the correct type. (this works for immutable types, but will it also for mutable?)
+These messed up the types a bit, giving only a base type, so we cast to the correct type.

 ### Fully inferred generic multoids